High Street Heritage Action Zone (HSHAZ) Cultural Projects

-By clicking the links below you can download a copy to print out at home and construct your own model.
-There is also a limited number of printed copies available from The Higgins Bedford reception area.
+Click the links to download a copy to print out at home or collect a free pack from The Higgins Bedford (subject to availability).

-Bedford BID, another member of the HAZ Cultural Workgroup, have kindly donated three Love Bedford vouchers as a prize to residents who have built the best Goldings building.
-Prizes will be available across three age categories: under 13 years (£25), 13-17 years (£25) and over 18 years (£50).
+Bedford BID (also part of the HAZ Cultural Workgroup), kindly donated Love Bedford vouchers as prizes to residents who built the best Goldings model.

 This project is part of the wider HSHAZ programme taking place in Bedford.
 In 2020, Bedford Borough Council received £1.76 million from Historic England as part of the High Street Heritage Action Zone (HSHAZ) scheme.
 The grant is being used to deliver building works to regenerate Bedford High Street, alongside a cultural programme that encourages residents to engage with Bedford’s local heritage.

 WELCOME to the stories behind THE VAULT!